huynhv/aircomp_estimation/README.md

 Network Edge for Collaborative Estimation".
 Plaintext versions of the .m files can be found in the .dat Files folder.

 # Known Errata
-A list of known errata has been compiled following the initial submission of the manuscript for review.
+A list of known errata has been compiled since initial submission of the manuscript for review (9/7/2025).
 The results generated after correcting the errata still align with the claims presented in original manuscript.
+We advise the user to compare the version date of the repository with the fix dates of the errata (where applicable) to understand which issues may still be persisting in the code.

 ## 9/30/2025

-- When running the code with `experiment = random_dropout"`, the CRLB is not computed.
+- **FIXED 10/1/2025 **: When running the code with `experiment = random_dropout"`, the CRLB is not computed.
 Around line **487**, update the condition:
 ```matlab
 % Before
 elseif exp_split(1) == "cwe"